You don’t have to be a marketer to benefit from neuromarketing

 A positive state relates to a more positive perception of potential risks and benefits as well.
 Overriding our emotions is a difficult thing to do, but applied neuromarketing helps you to understand the tricks to change the feelings a message evokes.

 The endowment effect refers to the tendency to ascribe a higher price to products we own.
 Thereby, our willingness to pay for a good is lower than the price we are willing to sell the same good for.
 Marketers can put this bias in use by creating a sense of ownership, for example by offering giveaways and free trials, or by adding elements of personalisation.
 It is a powerful tool for keeping your customers loyal to your brand or services.
 Investor or CEOs need to be aware of this effect as well.
 Stockholders, for example, tend to overvalue the shares they bought once they own them.

 Applied neuromarketing will help you gain a deeper understanding of (almost) all cognitive biases.
-Ignorance or unawareness of the cognitive biases may hurt your strategies and have adverse effects on growth.
-However, managers, CEO’s, marketers, or anyone else who take cognitive biases into account can turn the tables and enjoy the advantages of learning applied neuromarketing.
+Ignorance or unawareness of the cognitive biases may hurt your strategies and have adverse effects on your business and personal growth.
+On the other hand, managers, CEOs, marketers, or anyone else who take cognitive biases into account can turn the tables and enjoy the advantages of learning applied neuromarketing.

 Have we persuaded you that acquiring neuromarketing skills benefits everyone, including you?
-We hope we did.
-However, all knowledge loses its value when you cannot apply all these insights successfully.
+However, knowledge is only valuable when you can apply it.
 Learning how to utilise these techniques in daily life will help you become a better marketer and persuader.
-It will ensure you to get what you want, whether you carry out an organisational change in your working environment, design the most effective growth strategies for your company, or persuade your manager to give you that promotion.
+It will ensure you to get what you want, whether you carry out an organisational change, design the most effective growth strategies, or persuade your manager to give you that promotion.